chung-sun/pacmen/README.md

 </p>
 <br>
 <h2>
   Description: This project creates PacMan when the user clicks the Add button.
 Once satisfied with the PacMan creation, the user clicks the Start button and let the PacMan loose.
-Everytime the PacMan hits the right wall, they will change to light green color.
+Every time the PacMan hits the right wall, they will change to light green color.

 </h2>